padurean/padurean.github.io/_src/_posts/_rendered/2020-07-28-interface-implementations-with-injectable-definitions-in-go.md

 Create a folder named `injectable-method-definitions`, `cd` into it and initialize it as a Go module by running `go mod init injectable-method-definitions`.

-Then create the tree of folders and files:
+Then create the following tree of folders and files:

 ```
 internal